Learn About/Subscribe:

 Alumni Boards and University Events

-To learn more about CU Society’s alumni boards and university events (e.g. reunions and homecoming), contact Andy Woodard via e-mail: andy.woodard@christianunion.org.
+To learn more about CU Society’s alumni boards and university events (e.g., reunions and homecoming), contact Andy Woodard via e-mail: andy.woodard@christianunion.org.

 Mentoring Program

 This is where the CU Society mentoring program comes into play.
 The vision for the mentoring program is that every Christian Union graduate who wants to have an older alumnus or valued friend of the ministry come alongside them during this transition season can do so.
 Mentorship relationships focus on spiritual and professional capacities.
 Each pair is introduced around the time of graduation.
-Mentors take the lead and set up regular connection times either online or in person for at least the next ten months.
+Mentors take the lead and set up regular online or in-person connection times for at least the next ten months.
 The pair works together to help the mentee achieve specific goals that set them up well for a faithful future.
 These include attending church regularly, making local Christian friends, committing to stewardship, participating in times of fasting and seeking God, and setting and meeting spiritual and professional goals.
-Both mentees and mentors say that their lives are better and their faith encouraged because of these relationships.
+Both mentees and mentors say that their lives are better and their faith is encouraged because of these relationships.

 Connect Groups